cgreen-devs/cgreen/README.md

 You need the [CMake](http://www.cmake.org) build system.
 Most standard C/C++ compilers should work.
 GCC definitely does.

-Perl, diff, find and sed are quired to run unit-tests.
+Perl, diff, find and sed are required to run unit-tests.
 Most distro will have those already installed.

-To build the dynamicly loading `cgreen-runner`, you need binutils development package.
+To build the dynamically loading `cgreen-runner`, you need binutils development package.
 At runtime, cgreen-runner only requires binutils library.
 Some distro do not distinguish the two.